O957/O957/README.md

 </details>

-The author wishes everyone a nice day!
+The author wishes many of you the best with your health and goals.